yugabyte/yb-iot-fleet-management/README.md

   {"vehicleId":"0bf45cac-d1b8-4364-a906-980e1c2bdbcb","vehicleType":"Taxi","routeId":"Route-37","longitude":"-95.255615","latitude":"33.49808","timestamp":"2017-10-16 12:31:03","speed":49.0,"fuelLevel":38.0}
   ```

-- IoT real-time data processor
+- IoT Real-Time Data Processor
   This component reads data from Kafka topic `iot-data-event` and computes the following:
   -- Total traffic snapshot
   -- Last 30 seconds traffic snapshot
   -- Vehicles near a point of interest

-  There are two ways the app provides for performing this analysis.
-There is a Spark based processor and KSQL based on Kafka.
+  There are two ways the app can perform this analysis.
+First is through KSQL, Confluent's SQL-like streaming query language for Kafka, and second is through Apache Spark as an external stream processing engine.

+- IoT Database
+  This component is based on YugaByte DB.
+YugaByte DB's Cassandra-compatible YCQL API is used to integrate with other components of the app.

 - IoT Spring Boot Dashboard
   This app uses the Java Spring Boot framework with its integration for Cassandra as the data layer, using the Cassandra Query Language (CQL) internally.

+Architecture with KSQL

+Architecture with Apache Spark Streaming

 ## Prerequisites